<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 Anecdotes are an important part of any essay you write for your college applications (and really any personal essay).
 They serve to draw your reader in, helping them get to know you through your experiences, and bring color to your narrative.
 In the case of the “why major” essay, anecdotes allow you to create an arc.
 You’ll show the reader how you first became interested in a discipline and bring them to the present day, building your interest with stories that offer insight into your passion for the subject.

-For example, if you’re an aspiring software engineer and plan on majoring in computer science in college, you might describe your first time using a computer and what that interaction was like.
+For example, if you’re an aspiring software engineer and plan on majoring in computer science in college, you might describe your first time using a computer and what that interaction was like, or a challenge you encountered and overcame while designing an app from scratch.
 You should also offer a look into your experiences along the way — potentially when you realized you could not only use a machine but change the way it communicates with you and others through coding.

-2. Explore how these incidents helped you develop a passion for the subject.
+2. Explore how these incidents helped you develop a passion for the subject and lock onto an impactful mission you'd like to accomplish.

 Connect these stories to the why of your narrative — how did these individual experiences become integral to your story and lead you to where you are today?
 In other words, articulate that “aha” moment.
 There doesn’t have to be a singular experience that made you realize this was what you wanted to do with your life; instead, you can paint a picture of how these moments together lead you to this point.
 In the example above, for instance, you might tie your first experience with a computer to your development in the courses you chose to take and then impetus behind your recent coding project.